Top

 Hibiscus

 There is a big difference in hibiscus.
-Florist grade and outdoor patio plants.
+Florist grade and outdoor patio Hibiscus tree.
 What makes them different?
-Here are links to a couple of articles on one of the most popular plants in the spring market -Hibiscus.

 When we think of tropical settings two plants seem to come to mind quickly: